jimrdepr/jimrdepr.github.io/README.md

 ### Intro

 Hello, my name is Jimmie Randle DePriest, but I like to go by Randy.
-I currently live in Alamo, TN.
+I am a Computer Science major from the University of Tennessee at Martin.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for